habfem/members-app/READme.md

 ## Simple Server
-Creating a server with NodeJs and ExpressJs Rendered on the frontend using express handlebars.
+Creating a server with NodeJs and ExpressJs.
+Rendered on the frontend using express handlebars.
 ## install dependencies
 ``` npm init ```
 ``` npm i express ```